bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to expose this parameter as read-only ("ro").

 babel-mac-key-test:
-: An operation that allows the MAC key and hash algorithm to be tested to see if they produce an expected outcome.
-Input to this operation is a binary string.
-The implementation is expected to create a hash of this string using the babel-mac-key-value and the babel-mac-key-algorithm.
-The output of this operation is the resulting hash, as a binary string.
+: An operation that allows the MAC key and MAC algorithm to be tested to see if they produce an expected outcome.
+Input to this operation are a binary string and a calculated MAC (also in the format of a binary string) for the binary string.
+  The implementation is
+  expected to create a MAC over the binary string using the babel-mac-key-value and the babel-mac-key-algorithm.
+The output of this operation is a binary indication that the calculated MAC matched the input MAC (true) or the MACs did not match (false).

 ## Definition of babel-dtls-cert-set-obj